 Your support and donations are much appreciated in helping us deliver this project, even more so now in these very difficult times.
 Coronavirus has seen an increase in domestic abuse and illustrates even more how important it is to provide this help to youngsters.

 Our newest project is linked to MK Act, the Women’s Refuge.
-They have told us that one of the things they need help with is providing cleaning materials for the families when they move out.
+They told us that one of the things they need help with is providing cleaning materials for the families when they move out.
 “Clean Start” is our new project to provide a bucket full of cleaning essentials to each family as they move out.
-We have found that we can make a bucket up of various cleaning essentials for UNDER £15.
+We have found that we can make a bucket up of various cleaning essentials for UNDER £20.

 These essentials include – Bucket, Scrubbing Brush, White/Blue cloths, Dustpan and Brush, Toilet Brush, Washing up Liquid, Dish Brush, Sponge scourers, Ciff cream, Bleach, Anti-bacterial cleaner, Household gloves and Black bin bags.